Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 Similarly, if an East--North corner of $L$ occurs in column $q$ and row $p$, then the subshape $\{(i, j) \in \lambda/\mu: i \leq p, j \leq q\}$ of $\lambda/\mu$ is a rectangle. \end{lemma} \begin{remark} See Figure~\ref{fig:fatSnakeExample_Ferrers} for an example of this property.
-The idea behind this lemma is that no run of East steps of the spine path intersects the interior of more than one rectangle in the skew shape. \end{remark}
+The idea behind this lemma is that no run of East steps of the spine path intersects the interior of more than one rectangle in the rectangular decomposition of the skew shape. \end{remark}

 \begin{proof} We only prove the statement concerning the North-East segments of $L$ since the other case can be proved analogously.
 Let $R_{1}, \dotsc, R_{k}$ be the rectangles in the rectangular decomposition of $\lambda/\mu$.
-We note that each rectangle in the rectangle decomposition of a skew shape can contain at most one subshape induced by a North-East segment; this is because any run of East steps of the spine path intersects the interior of at most one rectangle in the skew shape.
+We note that each rectangle in the rectangular decomposition of a skew shape can contain at most one subshape induced by a North-East segment; this is because any run of East steps of the spine path intersects the interior of at most one rectangle in the skew shape.
 Let $D_{1}, \ldots , D_{k}$ be these (possibly empty) Ferrers shapes.
-If there is indeed a $\mathtt{NE}$ segment of $L$ in $R_{i}$, we will call $D_{i}$ non-degenerate.
+If there is indeed a $\mathtt{NE}$ segment of $L$ in $R_{i}$, we will call $D_{i}$ non-empty.

 We proceed by induction on $k$.
 When $k=1$, $\lambda/\mu$ is itself a rectangle and $L$ is, by construction, the North-East boundary of $\lambda/\mu$.
 Hence the subshape formed by the only North-East segment of $L$ is also a rectangle.